Sitecore-Hackathon/2018-admin-b/README.md

 ## Developer Bootstrap

 Want to develop for Civil Discourse Module?
 Great!
-To get started developing for SECRET MODULE X, you must first do some things:
+To get started developing for CivilDiscourse, you must first do some things:

 * Be awesome in powerful ways!